 ADHD Treatment for Children and Adolescents at SUN Behavioral Houston

 Our Adolescent Psychiatry Program is designed for ages 12-17; this age group makes up half of the six million people diagnosed with ADHD.
-Identifying school support services, behavioral therapy, and possibly medication can all be considered for treatment plans.
+Identifying school support services, behavioral therapy, and possibly medication can all be considered for treatment plans for ADHD.

 If you are looking for teen therapy in Houston to help manage ADHD or other mental issues, we encourage you to reach out to SUN Behavioral Houston.
 In addition to our Adolescent Psychiatry Program for teens, we also offer a Children Program for ages 6-12, both to help build strong futures.
 Our values are the core of our mission to provide mental health services for our patients and their loved ones.
 Call us today at (713) 796-2273.